Do you want to set up marketing campaign tracking in Google Analytics?

 - Mobile apps: Analytics can’t identify the exact source of traffic if it originates from mobile social media apps.

-To solve this issue and track any marketing campaign, whether it is advertisements, guest posts, or social media campaigns, you can build a custom URL just for them with UTM parameters.
+To solve this issue and track any marketing campaign in Google Analytics, whether it’s paid ads, guest posts, social media campaigns, or any other type of campaign, you can build a custom URL just for them with UTM parameters.

 UTM parameters, also known as UTM codes, are little snippets of text added to the end of your URL to help you better track your marketing campaigns.

 For example, if you want to track the performance of your email marketing campaigns, you can build a custom URL and promote it in your emails.

-The highlighted part in the above URL is the UTM parameters.
-When your subscribers click on the link, Google Analytics can easily identify the campaign and track its performance.
+The bolded part of the above URL is the UTM parameters.
+When your subscribers click on the link, Google Analytics can easily identify the campaign (your spring sale that you’re promoting in your email newsletter) and track its performance.

 How to Track Marketing Campaigns in Google Analytics